We never forget development is just a bigger word for home.

 Regional Development Offices

-We have regional development offices in the following cities:
+We have regional development offices in the following locations:

 Pennrose procures and installs state-of-the art technologies to ensure its developers are eagerly independent.